reaper699/lisk-docs/BinaryInstall.md

 After you have typed in your passphrase.
 Hit: `Ctrl+ X` Then: `Y`

-Start Crypti:
+Start Lisk:

 ```
-bash crypti.sh start
+bash lisk.sh start
 ```

-Then, open the Crypti web client and wait for the blockchain to load.
+Then, open the Lisk web client and wait for the blockchain to load.
 Once the blockchain has loaded, navigate to "Forging" section, and verify that **Forging (Enabled)** appears in the top left corner.

 ## 5. Enable Secure Sockets Layer (SSL)

 **NOTE:** To complete this step you require a signed certificate (from a CA) and a public and private key pair.

-Stop the running Crypti node:
+Stop the running Lisk node:

 ```
-bash crypti.sh stop
+bash lisk.sh stop
 ```

 Open config.json: